How It All Began

 A year after their life abroad, Anna and Louis came home hoping to make small positive changes and impacts on the environment but were still clueless and at a loss at what they could do.
 Then, when COVID struck, Anna started picking up a new skill—making handmade soaps.
 Louis was the very first reason why she started learning how to make soaps because his eczema flare-ups were getting out of hand at the time and Anna was desperate to try anything that could soothe his condition.

-Upcycling Used Cooking Oil
+Upcycling Used Cooking Oil For Household Cleaning

 Soapan Santun truly took form when Anna’s mother presented her with a huge problem at home: used cooking oil with nowhere to properly dispose of.
 Anna's father had hand eczema that flared up from eating food cooked with used cooking oil.
 Therefore, no food at home could be cooked with oil from the previous cooking or her dad's hand would start to peel and blister.
 He also found it impossible to use the commercial dishwashing detergent at home because it dried out his hands, aggravating his condition further.

-Although Anna was already making body soaps at the time, she had not made soaps with used cooking oil before.
+Although Anna was already making body soaps at the time, she had not made household soaps with used cooking oil before.
 So when the first batch was cured and ready to be used, her mother was surprised by how well the soap lathered.
-After using the Multipurpose Soap, Anna's father also remarked that the soaps did not feel at all drying to his hands and they did not aggravate his hand eczema like commercial dishwashing detergents did, so he too encouraged Anna to get more people to try out the soaps.
+After using the Household Soap, Anna's father also remarked that the soaps did not feel at all drying to his hands and they did not aggravate his hand eczema like commercial dishwashing detergents did, so he too encouraged Anna to get more people to try out the soaps.

 Fueled by the joy of having made something plastic-free, cleans well, and gentle for the hands, Anna took to her personal Instagram to share her joy with her friends and they began expressing their interest in purchasing the soaps and encouraging her to start a business after they used it.